3 Powerful Trading Strategies to Master Short Selling

 Short selling is a skill that takes advantage of market fluctuations from higher to lower prices.
 Learning how to benefit from short selling is tricky, and it often intimidates traders or investors because of the steep learning curve.
 Many avoid it altogether, even in a bear market.
 Yet this method can be profitable during uptrends and downtrends as long as the correct rules are followed, and timing is carefully researched.
+Short-selling can be done with online brokerages like eToro which offers CFD trading services.
+Here is an interesting eToro review from Wikitoro.org which has plenty of information about its features.

 Here are three powerful strategies to implement.